Fringe Benefits: Everything You Need to Know

 Competitive fringe benefits are generally offered to employees with the intent of attracting job seekers.
 In fact, one study revealed that 25.2 percent of respondents indicated that quality of employee benefits was very important to them.
 While 31.2 percent viewed employee benefits as moderately important, 33.8 percent viewed employee benefits as somewhat important, and only 9.8 percent stated that employee benefits were not important.

 In the not too distant past, employers started to realize that prospective employees attribute great weight to salary being offered for the position.
 In an attempt to lure qualified individuals to the company, rather than considering a competing offer, employers started to offer non-salary compensation in addition to the actual salary compensation.

 Breaking Down ‘Fringe Benefits’

-Several examples of fair market value.
-Fair market value is defined as the price an employee would pay for the same benefit if he/she were to engage in an arm's-length transaction with a third party.
+There are several examples of fair market value.
+Fair market value is defined as the price an employee would pay for the same benefit if he/she were to engage in a transaction with a third party.
 To calculate fair market value, any relevant factors must be considered, such as geographic location as well as current market conditions.
 The actual cost of providing the benefit to the employee may be different than the benefits fair market value.

 The calculation used to value the usage of a company automobile is slightly more complex.
 One may use fair market value.
 In addition, if the automobile could have been part of a leasing program based on a cent per mile basis, the miles driven in the automobile may be multiplied by the standard rate per mile allowed by the IRS.

 If you need help understanding fringe benefits, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent to its site.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.